RETAIL IN DIGITAL TURMOIL: INNOVATION AND RESTRUCTURING ARE KEY

 Stéphanie Oneyser, is a Senior Associate at Walder Wyss Ltd (Zurich, Switzerland).
 She is part of the Litigation and Arbitration Team.
 She advises in dispute resolutions and represents parties in state courts proceedings, in enforcement and legal assistance matters and in international arbitration proceedings.
 Her practice focuses on dispute resolution in all aspects of commercial law and on insolvency law.”

 Tsvetelina Georgieva is Senior Associate at DPC Law Firm at Sofia, Bulgaria.
-She is specializing in dispute resolution, including commercial litigation, arbitration, insolvency, interim measures, debt collection, medical malpractice, insurance and defamation disputes.
+She is specialising in dispute resolution, including commercial litigation, arbitration, insolvency, interim measures, debt collection, medical malpractice, insurance and defamation disputes.
 She is also experienced in AML matters.

 Marnix van den Bergh is a lawyer and partner at Höcker Advocaten in the Netherlands.
 Marnix focuses on commercial contracts, corporate/M&A and teaches lawyer’s ethics.
 Cooped up during the pandemic, he is now training for a pilot license as a new hobby